ArnaudValensi/raylib-raygui-crossplatform-starter/README.md

 ## Features

-- Makefile to build the project on linux, windows or macos.
+- Makefile to build the project on linux, windows, macos or web.
 - Any new file in the `src/game` folder is automatically used by the build system.
 - The project use incremental build, meaning if there is no change in a file, it will not be recompiled.
 - Already configured for vscode's intellisense.